roberthcjr/otp-api/README.md

 It is very important to have custom errors in our application.
 It can be very handy to debug your code later or to give a good response to your client side.
 But don't distribute every error to the client side, some users can have bad intentions and use the response to exploit your code.
 So keep in mind what Errors you are sending.

 In this project, the only errors that will be returned to the client side are InternalServerErrors and OTPInvalidError.
 Other errors like DatabaseError or ServiceError will only be used internally to give a cause to some errors.
 This last one helps developers know the cause of some generic errors that was sent to the client-side.

+# Request Limiter

+A request limiter is good thing to have on your project.
+In a project that is all about verifing, giving limits to the client to request in our API is a must have.
+I'm using express-rate-limit because is the main library for express in request limits.